Comparison12 min read

 What is the difference between a referral partner and an affiliate?

-Referral partners make warm, named introductions — often human-to-human — and earn higher commissions per deal (10-20% of first-year ARR or recurring 5-15% of MRR).
-Affiliates promote your product to a broader audience via content, ads, or links and earn smaller commissions per closed deal ($100-$500 flat or 20-30% of first-year ARR).
+Referral partners make warm, named introductions — often human-to-human — and earn higher commissions per referred client (10-20% of first-year recurring contract value, or a recurring 5-15% of the MRR the client generates).
+Affiliates promote your firm to a broader audience via content, ads, or links and earn smaller commissions per signed client ($100-$500 flat, or 10-20% of first-year contract value).
 Referral partners produce lower volume but higher quality; affiliates produce higher volume but lower close rates.

 Can the same person be both a referral partner and an affiliate?

 Yes, but treat them as separate program tracks.
 The economics, attribution windows, and management overhead differ enough that mixing them in one program creates friction.
-Most mature SaaS programs run an affiliate program for scaled traffic via comparison sites, review sites, and creators — and a separate referral program for consultants, advisors, and existing customers who send warm introductions.
+Most mature MSP programs run a light affiliate track for scaled awareness via content and review sites — and a separate referral program for vCIOs, complementary MSPs, centers of influence (accountants, attorneys, realtors), and existing clients who send warm introductions.

-When does a reseller program make sense vs a referral program?
+When does a reseller arrangement make sense vs a referral program?

-Which partner program should B2B SaaS start with?
+Which partner program should an MSP start with?

-Most SaaS companies should start with a referral program.
-The operational overhead is low (a sign-up form, unique links, basic attribution), the partners are usually trusted advisors or happy customers, and early signal is fast.
+Most MSPs should start with a referral program.
+The operational overhead is low (a sign-up form, simple referral logging, basic attribution), the partners are usually trusted advisors or happy clients, and early signal is fast.
 Affiliate programs require investment in attribution infrastructure and fraud detection.
-Reseller programs require deal registration, commission automation, and partner enablement infrastructure that early-stage SaaS rarely has the capacity to build.
+Reseller and white-label arrangements require deal registration, recurring-commission automation, and partner enablement that an early-stage program rarely has the capacity to build.

 What commission rates are standard for each partner type?

-In B2B SaaS as of 2026: referral partners typically earn 10-20% of first-year ARR (sometimes recurring for 12-24 months); affiliates earn 20-30% of first-year ARR or $100-$500 flat per paid customer; resellers earn 25-40% margin off list price as a wholesale discount.
-Rates above these often signal a desperate vendor; rates below kill program participation.
+For MSP referral and partner programs as of 2026: referral partners typically earn 10-20% of first-year recurring contract value (sometimes a recurring share of MRR for 12-24 months); affiliates earn 10-20% of first-year contract value or $100-$500 flat per signed client; resellers earn 25-40% margin off list price as a wholesale discount.
+Rates above these often signal a desperate program; rates below kill participation.